HugoQwQ/yuricypher/README.md

 - [ ] Export/import pipeline configurations
 - [ ] Batch processing of multiple inputs
 - [ ] Additional cipher implementations
-- [ ] Plugin system for custom modules
 - [ ] Web assembly version for browser use
 - [ ] Detailed help and documentation for each module